JayaswalPrateek/MyCSnotesForME/DStr.md

 	- front reads the frontmost element O(1)
 	- more used than stack
 - binary search trees
+	- used for searching efficiently
-	- a tree where ever node can have only 2 child nodes and the left node should be
+	- a tree where every node can have only 2 child nodes and the left child node should be lesser than parent node and the right child node should be greater than the parent node
+- graphs
+	- linked lists and binary search trees are also types of graphs
+	- less restrictions than linked lists and binary search trees